kevinlmadison/site/content/posts/first_post/index.md

 +++
-title = "Hello"
+title = "The New Year"
-date = 2018-01-21
+date = 2018-02-01
 tags = ["hello", "wizard"]
 +++

-# Header
+### Programming is the Best!

-Andrew is wizard in some universe but not this one.
+So this last spring (2017) I left my job and went back to school to study computer engineering full-time, and it was the best decision I've made in a while.
+Now to learn some more markdown since I now have a sight to share with the world.